 AEMO has provided evidence that large scale solar farms have either been connected, or are planning to be connected, to the NEM.
-In light of this evidence, the Panel considers that the template should be updated, in order to accommodate this new generation technology.
+In light of this evidence, the Panel considers that the template should be updated in order to accommodate this new generation technology.

-By updating the template as such, this would also address Origin Energy's concern that the current template gives a disproportionate weighting to the testing of base-load generation.
-This is consistent with the approach taken by the Panel when developing the template, as it was mindful that the template should be relevant for all types, size and age of generation plants by providing for a number of different performance standards, testing and monitoring methods.71
+By updating the template as such, the Panel considers that this addresses Origin Energy's concern that the current template gives a disproportionate weighting to the testing of base-load generation.
+This is consistent with the approach taken by the Panel when developing the template, as it was mindful that the template should be relevant for all types, size and age of generation plants by providing for a number of different performance standards, testing and monitoring methods.84